The Office of Emergency Management [“OEM”] coordinates the training and activities of the Grayson County Community Emergency Response Teams or “CERT”.

 • Held reduce survivor stress

-Sarah Somers, Grayson County Emergency Manager puts it this way: “Some participants simply complete the training to work on skills and preparedness for their families or workplaces – with no desire to serve in a team environment.
+Sarah Somers, Director of Grayson County OEM puts it this way: “Some participants simply complete the training to work on skills and preparedness for their families or workplaces – with no desire to serve in a team environment.
 Others sign up for the opportunity to serve as volunteers with like-minded, Grayson County residents.
 Whatever your motivation, you are welcome.”

 Who should take CERT training?